 Swimming in Zurich

-There are designated areas for outdoor swimming and sunbathing are open May to September.
+There are designated areas for outdoor swimming and sunbathing that are open May to September.
 Well-known spots are Utoquai on the east shore of the lake and Mythenquai on the west shore.
-There are also various free swimming spots, such as the one just north of the confluence of the Sihl and Limmat Rivers that a Zurich, Switzerland vacation guide can take you to.
+There are also various free-swimming spots, such as the one just north of the confluence of the Sihl and Limmat Rivers that a Zurich, Switzerland vacation guide can take you to.

 Winter Sports in Zurich

-Zurich is very close to Graubunden which boasts of such renown resorts Arosa, Davos and St. Moritz to name only a few.
+Zurich is very close to Graubunden which boasts renown resorts such as Arosa, Davos and St. Moritz to name only a few.
 Our Zurich, Switzerland vacation guide will give you the information about all sorts of winter activities including: skiing, snowboarding, ice skating, curling, ice climbing, sledding, cross country skiing, snowshoe trekking, snow tubing and zorbing.
 Indoor sports facilities are readily available in Zurich including swimming, tennis, squash, bowling, fitness and more.

 Entertainment in Zurich

 During your stay, a Zurich, Switzerland vacations guide will give you all the information about some of the best entertainment in the country.
 The Zurich Opera House is without doubt one of the best known in Switzerland and indeed Europe.
-A varied program of productions has helped director Alexander Pereira to turn this late-baroque style building into the city's most-frequented cultural institution.
+A varied program of productions has helped director Alexander Pereira turn this late-baroque style building into the city's most-frequented cultural institution.
 Its reputation has grown steadily throughout the world ever since it opened in 1891.

-The Zürich Tonhalle Orchestra, named for its concert hall, the Tonhalle, which was inaugurated by Brahms in 1895, enjoys international acclaim and attracts stars of world stature on the classical music scene.
+The Zürich Tonhalle Orchestra, named for its concert hall, the Tonhalle, was inaugurated by Brahms in 1895.
+This concert hall enjoys international acclaim and attracts stars of world stature on the classical music scene.
 There are also solo recitals and chamber programs.
 The season runs from September through July; tickets sell out quickly, so book directly through the Tonhalle.